Paulmayock/roastin_coffee/README.md

 Unfortunately the e-mail confirmation does not work.
 The page shows the email confirmation but this does not send to the mail

 * **Blog submit:**
 Unfortunately the blog submit button does not submit a blog.
-This was working previously but unfortunately I ran out of time to fox this.
+This was working previously but unfortunately I ran out of time to fix this.

 ## Validation testing